BlueImp78/DKC3-Practice-Edition/README.md

 - Set your desired Kong order represented by the Kong icons.

-- Choose between p1 or p2 colors for the Kongs.
+- Choose between 9 different colors for the Kongs.

 - Choose what song plays in the menu.
 (Press any face button after choosing the song to make it play)